GDP first quarterly estimate, UK: July to September 2025

 Income approach

-In the income approach, we do not have up-to-date quarterly information on the gross trading profits of businesses.
-These data are collected from HM Revenue and Customs (HMRC) and are available after approximately two years.
-We rely on contextual data from other sources to inform these quarterly estimates, as outlined in our Profitability of UK companies Quality and Methodology Information (QMI).
+We rely on contextual data from other sources to inform these quarterly estimates, as outlined in our Profitability of UK companies quality and methodology information (QMI).
 There is currently more uncertainty around the compensation of employees figures in this release because of lower response rates in our Labour Force Survey (LFS), as described in our LFS: planned improvements and its reintroduction methodology.
 We have used additional information from our Earnings and employment Pay As You Earn Real Time Information, UK: January 2025 bulletin to help inform the estimates.

 Reaching the GDP balance

 Quarterly GDP is a balanced measure of the three approaches.
 The GDP monthly estimate focuses on gross value added (GVA) and output as a proxy for GDP.
 This results in data differences, in both levels and growth terms, between our quarterly bulletins (average GDP) and our GDP monthly estimate bulletins (output approach to GDP).
-Quarterly GDP is the lead measure of GDP because of its higher data content and inclusion of variables, which enable the conversion from a GVA concept to a GDP basis.
+Quarterly GDP is the lead measure of GDP because of its higher data content and inclusion of variables, that enable the conversion from a GVA concept to a GDP basis.

 Information on the methods we use is in our Balancing the output, income and expenditure approaches to measuring GDP report.